Pink-legged graveteiro

 The pink-legged graveteiro (Acrobatornis fonsecai) is a species of bird in the family Furnariidae that is endemic to the Atlantic Forest located in the southeast part of Brazil, thriving in local cocoa plantations.
-As of 2000 the pink-legged graveteiro is listed as a vulnerable species.
+As of 2000 the pink-legged graveteiro is listed as a near threatened species.
 The estimated population of the pink-legged graveteiro is between 2,500 and 9,999 individuals left in the wild.
 Its main habitat is cocoa plantations.
 It is the only member of the genus Acrobatornis.

 Description

 The pink-legged graveteiro's most distinctive feature is, as the name suggests, its bright-pink legs and feet.
 The plumage, as an adult, is mainly black and gray, although juveniles are commonly more brown in color.
 Its size is comparable to that of a warbler at about 14 cm as an adult, and the graveteiro is thought to be stout for a bird its size.
 One way to tell you have found a pink-legged graveteiro is by its unique song, usually high-pitched and beginning with sparse notes, then it accelerating, and finally finishing with a long trill.